 Use your biggest skillet or wok.
 Whatever you do, don’t crowd the pan!
 The best flavors and textures come from direct contact with a hot surface to ensure a crispy, lightly charred finish.

-Play with fire, or at least, fiery flavors with potent spices.
+Adjust the spice.
 Switch up the type of curry and chili powder to try different levels of heat.
 If you’re all about the burn, go ahead and add hot sauce to your heart’s content.

 If you make this Thai vegan pineapple fried rice recipe, please leave a star rating and let me know what you think in the comments below!
 I love reading your comments!